top of page

 Of course, I’m already thinking of ways to introduce this story

-to Little L when she’s a bit older
+to Little L now that she’s a bit older

 and ways we can reinforce its message over and over again!!